widdix/aws-cf-templates/docs/security.md

 > **New**: [Become a sponsor](https://github.com/sponsors/widdix) via GitHub Sponsors!

-# S3 VirusScan
+# VirusScan for Amazon S3
-This template creates a Antivirus cluster for S3 buckets.
+This template creates a antivirus cluster for S3 buckets.
 You can connect as many buckets as you like by using [S3 Event Notifications](http://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html).
 The template has it's own repository: [aws-s3-virusscan](https://github.com/widdix/aws-s3-virusscan)

-> The [S3 VirusScan](https://s3-virusscan.widdix.net/) with additional integrations is available in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07XFR781T).
+> The [VirusScan for Amazon S3](https://s3-virusscan.widdix.net/) with additional integrations is available in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07XFR781T).

 ## Features